frussif/frupre/README.md

 A precise movement utility for Counter-Strike 1.6 that tracks scroll input timing, Frames On Ground (FOG), and real-time velocity.

+Kind of an alternative to kzrush's /showpre, also shows scroll step count.

 ## ⚙️ CVARs

 | CVAR | Default | Description |